 Effectuation – decision making in uncertain circumstances

-Effectuation is an independent, non-causal decision-making logic that company founders use above all in situations of uncertainty.
-Situations of uncertainty always occur when reliable forecasts about the future are not possible.
-“The best way to predict the future is to create it,” Abraham Lincoln is reputed to have said.
-Effectuation follows this idea, based on the basic assumption that the things that can be influenced by control do not have to be predicted.
-Causal logic, on the other hand, follows the idea that only things that can be controlled can be predicted.
+Effectuation follows this idea as an independent, non-causal decision-making logic that business founders use especially in situations of uncertainty and insecurity.
+Situations of uncertainty always occur when resilient forecasts about the future are not possible, whereas situations that can be influenced by control do not need to be predicted.
+In contrast, causal logic follows the idea that only things that can be controlled can be predicted.

-The effectuation approach is a result of global entrepreneurship research led by Professor Saras D. Sarasvathy¹.
-It deals with the economic aspects of founding organisations in response to identified market opportunities and with business founders who bear a personal capital risk.
+The effectuation approach is a result of global entrepreneurship research under the leadership of Professor Saras D. Sarasvathy¹.
+It deals with economic aspects in start-ups of organisations in response to identified market opportunities as well as with entrepreneurs who bear personal capital risk.

 Prof. Sarasvathy’s scientific work has received numerous awards, including the Gerald E. Hills Best Paper Awards of the American Marketing Association in 2009 and 2015 and the Foundational Paper Award of the Academy of Management in 2017.